Quansight/Quansight-website/apps/consulting/posts/openai-pseudocode.md

 GitHub and GitLab, there is a tremendous amount of source code available online for potential training.
 Efforts like [Github Copilot](https://github.com/features/copilot), show the power of AI assisted coding to boost productivity.
-Our testing has shown however that while Copilot can greatly assist a developer, it is also prone to hallucinations inventing new methods that don't exist or sometimes using outdated APIs that no longer exist in recent versions of the
+Our testing has shown, however, that while Copilot can greatly assist a developer, it is also prone to hallucinations inventing new methods that don't exist or sometimes using outdated APIs that no longer exist in recent versions of the